 Our paper, “Angular Momentum Flows without anything carrying it”, was recently featured in New Scientist, in New spin on quantum theory forces rethink of a fundamental physics law.
 Then it was featured in Spectrum.de, in New quantum paradox triggers controversy (in German).
-This was translated into English, appearing in Scientific American as A new Quantum… Continue reading Articles in New Scientist, Scientific American & Spektrum.de
+This was translated into English, appearing in Scientific American as A new Quantum Cheshire Cat thought experiment is out of the box.

 Conservation Laws For Every Quantum Measurement Outcome